buomsoo-kim/buomsoo-kim.github.io/_posts/2020-05-30-Recommender-systems-collab-filtering-1.md.md

 # Types of recommender systems

 Although there is a fine line between them, there are largely three types of recommender systems.
-They are **_(1) content-based, (2) collaborative filtering, and (3) hybrid_** recommender systems.
+They are **(1) content-based, (2) collaborative filtering **, and **(3) hybrid recommender systems**.
 Let's have a brief look at each of them and what are their pros and cons.

 ## Content-based recommender systems